harmancode/Flashcards/README.md

 # Flashcards
 Flashcards is a cross-platform study tool.
 It calculates which flashcards you should study, and how often, based on a psychologically-proven spaced repetition algorithm.
 Create, edit, import, and export your own decks and flashcards, and do not forget anything you learn ever again!

 It can be used on Windows and GNU/Linux.
+MacOS will be supported.

 ## Screenshots